DGouron/Algo-Pattern/README.md

 # Algo-Pattern

-Just some algo, pattern and code snippets in javascript.
+Just some algo, pattern and code snippets in javascript. :)
-Feel free to clone it and use it. :)

 # Usage